-Because we spend so much time in a chair we need to have the right one that will protect our spines.
+Because we spend so much time in a chair, we must have the right one to protect our spines.
 Think of the chair as a piece of work equipment to optimize productivity.
 Ergonomics utilized to the fullest means less back pain and better focus.

-When your body is truly healthy, you will arrive at your optimal health and proper physiological state.
+When your body is truly healthy, you will reach optimal health and a proper physiological state.
 We want to help you live a new and improved lifestyle.
-Over the last two decades, while researching and testing we have learned what works effectively at decreasing pain while increasing human vitality.
+Over the last two decades, while researching and testing, we have learned what works effectively at decreasing pain while increasing human vitality.

-Ergonomic chairs have come a long way, and they do help reduce spine problems, pain, and improve movement.
+Ergonomic chairs have come a long way and help reduce spine problems and pain and improve movement.
 Improving spinal health and hygiene at work is as simple as taking breaks for light stretching, walking around, and utilizing ergonomic office products to stay fit and injury-free.
 Whatever you choose, understand how your back and neck are moving/functioning during the workday/night by using ergonomic fundamentals that will keep your body/mind healthy and prevent office injuries.

-The information herein on "Using an Ergonomic Chair and the Adjustments for a Healthy Back" is not intended to replace a one-on-one relationship with a qualified health care professional, or licensed physician, and is not medical advice.
-We encourage you to make your own healthcare decisions based on your research and partnership with a qualified healthcare professional.
+The information herein on "Using an Ergonomic Chair and Adjustments for a Healthy Back" is not intended to replace a one-on-one relationship with a qualified health care professional or licensed physician and is not medical advice.
+We encourage you to make healthcare decisions based on your research and partnership with a qualified healthcare professional.

 We are here to help you and your family.

 Dr. Alex Jimenez DC, MSACP, RN* CIFM*, IFMCP*, ATN*, CCST

 My Digital Business Card